CryptoFraudDetection/c5-project-proposal/main.typ

 = Data Collection and Preprocessing
 == Data Source(s)
 - For having a ground truth on which coins are fraudulent we aim to use the list from: \ #link("https://www.comparitech.com/crypto/cryptocurrency-scams/")
-- We will try to get historical coin data from either #link("www.tradingview.com/") or #link("coinmarketcap.com/"), depending on how easy it is to get or scrape the data. #attention[Maybe drop this point?]
+- We will try to get historical coin data from either #link("www.tradingview.com/") or #link("coinmarketcap.com/"), depending on how easy it is to get or scrape the data. #note[Maybe drop this point?]
 - For sentiment analysis, we will scrape websites like Google, X, Reddit and Telegram and save the scraped data in a ElasticSearch (or comparable) database.

 == Graph Model Selection & Data Description